adammck/terraform-inventory/README.md

 The corresponding playbook might look like:

-	- hosts: my-web-server
+	- hosts: my_web_server
 	  tasks:
 	    - yum: name=cowsay
 	    - command: cowsay hello, world!

 Note that the instance was identified by its _resource name_ from the Terraform config, not its _instance name_ from the provider.
+On AWS, resources are also grouped by their tags.
+For example:

+	resource "aws_instance" "my_web_server" {
+	  instance_type = "t2.micro"
+	  ami = "ami-96a818fe"
+	  tags = {
+	  	Role = "web"
+	  	Env = "dev"
+	  }
+	}

+	resource "aws_instance" "my_worker" {
+	  instance_type = "t2.micro"
+	  ami = "ami-96a818fe"
+	  tags = {
+	  	Role = "worker"
+	  	Env = "dev"
+	  }
+	}

+Can be provisioned separately with:

+	- hosts: role_web
+	  tasks:
+	    - command: cowsay this is a web server!

+	- hosts: role_worker
+	  tasks:
+	    - command: cowsay this is a worker server!

+	- hosts: env_dev
+	  tasks:
+	    - command: cowsay this runs on all dev servers!

 ## More Usage